We are committed to all of our stakeholders, especially during challenging times.

-The annual Leidos Corporate Responsibility Report, published in accordance with the Global Reporting Initiative (GRI™) Standards Framework, takes stock of the progress and impact of the Company across multiple areas assessed as important to its growth and sustainability.
-Each year, Leidos strengthens its workforce, maintains a commitment to hiring veterans, further reduces its Greenhouse Gas (GHG) emissions, seeks to educate and engage employees, enhances its robust ethics program, and expands its participation in the community.
+The annual Leidos Corporate Responsibility Report, published in accordance with the Global Reporting Initiative (GRI™) Standards Framework, takes stock of the progress and impact of the Company across multiple areas deemed material to our company.
+Below are just a few highlights from calendar year 2020.

-- 1 of every 4 Fortune 500® companies is a valued energy, environmental science, and engineering client.
-We currently manage 1.8B of support to clients across all markets including nine federal agencies and all five U.S. military branches.
+- With more than 45 years of environment, energy and critical infrastructure experience, one of every four Fortune 500® companies is a valued Leidos client.
+We currently manage $1.2B of support to clients across our environmental and energy markets, including nine federal agencies and all five U.S. military branches.

-- In 2010, as a company, we pledged to reduce greenhouse gas (GHG) emissions by 25% with a deadline of 2020.
-We have already reduced GHG emissions by more than 50%, and we are on track to exceed this target even further.
+- In 2010, we pledged to reduce greenhouse gas (GHG) emissions by 25% with a 2020 deadline.
+We exceeded that goal, reducing GHG emissions by 58%, and set new targets in Fall of 2021.

-We are proud of the programs and activities our corporate responsibility report outlines and the actions we pursued to help our company grow and become more sustainable in 2019.
-The report complies with the Global Reporting Initiative™ Standards Framework.
+We are proud of our programs and activities undertaken in 2020 to help our company grow and become more sustainable.